 Whether your kids are tweens or teens, chances are you need to start tackling difficult and complicated matters much earlier than you ever expected.
-My own kids, who are 11 and 8, catch me off guard with their questions and never stop surprising me with how aware they are of drugs and alcohol, especially when looking at celebrities they used to love.
-It doesn’t help that Miley Cyrus tells everybody how much she loves weed and that we all seem to devour the media coverage showing how former kid stars get lost by way of substance abuse.
+My own kids, who are 11 and 8, catch me off guard with their questions.
+They never stop surprising me with how aware they are of drugs and alcohol, especially when looking at celebrities they used to love.
+It doesn’t help that we all seem to devour the media coverage showing how former kid stars get lost by way of substance abuse.

 As I shared before, I became involved with #TalkEarly because I know that as parents we need all the help that we can get to ensure our kids make smart decisions.
-We can’t control them or be with them every second of their lives, but we can guide them and most importantly, offer them open communication channels so they trust us with their questions and can actually listen to what we are trying to teach them.
-That trust is built over time and you need to begin when your children are young.
+We can’t control them or be with them every second of their lives, but we can guide them and most importantly, offer them open communication channels so they trust us with their questions.
+That way they can actually listen to what we are trying to teach them.
+Trust is built over time and you need to begin when your children are young.

 How to get the conversation started with your kids

 Dr. Wolf explained that there are real physiological changes that make teens react differently to their parents.
 Once you know it’s normal, it lets you breathe.
 At least that’s how I feel!
 It also opens you up to learning how teens are wired so you can have a real conversation and not a monologue.

 Here are a few of Dr. Wolf’s tips:

 - Make sure it isn’t a wonderful teaching moment just for you – it should be a conversation that results from spontaneous events.